 - 7 seasons of winter backcountry experience involving leadership and decision making in avalanche terrain

-- Experience instructing AIARE 1, 2, and Avalanche Rescue courses
+- Significant experience instructing AIARE 1, 2, and Avalanche Rescue courses

 - Letter of recommendation from an AIARE Course Leader outlining readiness to lead courses, competence delivering AIARE curriculum, and skills leading avalanche course participants in the field